 The EU AI Act adopts a risk-based approach to regulation, categorizing AI systems into three main risk levels:

-To assist organizations in navigating the complexities of the AI Act, Holistic Ai has developed the AI Act Readiness Assessment.
+To assist organizations in navigating the complexities of the AI Act, Holistic AI has developed the EU AI Act Readiness Assessment.
 Our assessment aims to:

 The EU AI Act readiness assessment encompasses a structured series of steps and evaluations.
 Initially, it is essential to accurately identify AI systems, their risk categories, and the roles of the entities involved.
 This initial step is crucial, as it determines the subsequent mapping of technical requirements and obligations for operators.